 Soon after, I left for a trip to Korea and it was there that I came across many sewing paraphernalia and it struck me that if I took up the course, I could learn the sewing skills and impart them to such disadvantaged ladies.
 The idea of a social enterprise came and Grateful Dress was born.

-The idea is to equip these ladies with sewing as an employable skills set.
-If they like, they can help to make the products that Grateful Dress designs - on a paid basis, of course.
+The idea is to equip these disadvantaged ladies with sewing as an employable skills set.
+There are no strings attached, and they can do whatever they want with the skills gained.

-Grateful Dress is committed to designing products that are simple, timeless and tasteful.
-We are working towards greater sustainability in both sourcing for eco-friendly materials and employing processes that minimise negative environmental impact.
-We also want to ensure fair wages for the ladies who are making the products.
+Grateful Dress is committed to designing apparel and accessories that are simple, timeless and tasteful.
+At the same time, we provide bespoke designing, styling and dressmaking services too.
+In line with Singapore's Green Plan 2030, we are working towards greater sustainability in both sourcing for eco-friendly materials and employing processes that minimise negative environmental impact.

 Will you join us in making a difference to the world we live in, both environmentally and socially?